plone/documentation/adapt-and-extend/theming/templates_css/template_basics.rst

 .. note::

-    The rationale for moving away from standalone page templates is that the page template code becomes easily cluttered with inline Python code.
+    The rationale for moving away from standalone page templates is that the page template code becomes cluttered with inline Python code.
 This makes templates hard to customize or override.
 New style templates provide better separation with view logic (Python code) and HTML generation (page template).